Smartich0ke/Artichoke-LettuceLab-rev1/README.md

 FILES:

-lettucelab-master.zip All nececarry gerber files compressed into a zip file.
+lettucelab-master.zip: All nececarry gerber files compressed into a zip file.